rif281/DjangoToDo/README.md

+## Project Description

 This project allows users to manage a to-do list.

-The user first needs to create an account and log in, after that, he can create his own task list.
+Users can perform the following actions:

+1. Create an account and log in.
+2. Create their own task list.
-To create a new task, the user needs to enter a title and description (creation time automatically added to each task).
+3. Create new tasks by providing a title and description (creation time is automatically added to each task).

-Each user can view his task list and mark each task as completed/not completed.
+4. View their task list and mark tasks as completed/not completed.

-Additionally, it is possible to search/edit/delete tasks.
+5. Search, edit, and delete tasks.

 Home Page:
 ![image](https://github.com/rif281/DjangoToDo/assets/102466625/ae3f92cb-54be-4438-a830-10e743cf4ab2)